alejandroVilchez/SI-Lab2-SheepRescue/README.md

 ## Getting Started
 To play Sheep Rescue, follow these steps:
-1. Clone or download the repository to your local machine: `git clone https://github.com/your_username/sheep-rescue.git` And then either open the Sheep Rescue app or:
+1. Clone or download the repository to your local machine:
+And then either open the Sheep Rescue app or:
 2. Open the project in Unity.
 3. Navigate to the Scenes folder and open the Main scene.